 The most common situation is that model validation is performed by the OOFS providers themselves.
-However, in some cases (usually targeted services) there may be options for some external validation, performed not by the provider itself, but directly

-- by the targeted end-user(s).
-This is the case of the DREAMS service (Hirose et al., 2013; 2021) in the west Japan coast, where model solutions are validated directly by the end-users of the service: in this case, fisheries, through a program with fishing boats as ship of opportunity; (Ito et al., 2021).
+However, in some cases (usually targeted services) there may be options for some external validation, performed not by the provider itself, but directly by the targeted end-user(s).
+This is the case of the DREAMS service (Hirose et al., 2013; 2021) in the west Japan coast, where model solutions are validated directly by the end-users of the service: in this case, fisheries, through a program with fishing boats as ship of opportunity (Ito et al., 2021).
 As DREAMS model provider states: "The fishermen watch carefully the coastal ocean prediction to meet better catches.
-They are inevitably the serious users to claim the quality of prediction". - In the case of the Brazilian REMO service (Lima et al., 2013; Franz et al., 2021), the validation is done in the house only for the targeted end-users; either by the Navy or by the PETROBRAS oil company teams.
+They are inevitably the serious users to claim the quality of prediction".

+In the case of the Brazilian REMO service (Lima et al., 2013; Franz et al., 2021), the validation is done in house only for targeted end-users; either by the Navy or by the PETROBRAS oil company teams.
 On the PETROBRAS side, they have several current meters sites where they compare in situ measurements with not only the REMO forecast, but also from all the other available Ocean Forecasting Systems that deliver forecasts on that given day.
-At the Navy side, they do several validations that include the thermohaline structure, the Taylor Diagrams for few properties as well as the transport for the Brazil Current and the tidal analysis of both level and currents where they have data available.
-Furthermore, there can be very - 245 high-resolution coastal OOFSs that can be implemented for specific purposes, running and only foralong designated specific periods, of time, to provide model data as input, for instance, during the design and construction time-phases of largebig infrastructures.
-In suchthis cases, the implementation of the specific model solution can goes together with the some monitoring activity in of the targeted area by the company in charge of the project, allowing some and model validation throughout during the construction phaselife, and after the operations commenceare developed.
-In the sector type kind of services,

-250 modelling and validation areis typically usually done in- the house, with products and results rarely being not always publicly disseminated, not contributing to the literature. products or results.
+At the Navy side, they do several validations that include the thermohaline structure, the Taylor Diagrams for few properties as well as the transport for the

+Brazil Current and the tidal analysis of both level and currents where they have data available.
+Furthermore, there can be very high-resolution coastal OOFSs that can be implemented for specific purposes, running only along designated periods, to provide model data as input, for instance, during the design and construction phases of large infrastructures.
+In such cases, the implementation of the specific model solution can go together with some monitoring activity in the targeted area, allowing some model validation throughout the construction phase and after operations commence.
+In this type of services, modelling and validation are typically done in-house, with products and results rarely being publicly disseminated, not contributing to the literature.